ibm-cloud-docs/vmware/select-storage-option-use-vmware.md

 * Replication and disaster recovery:
 * Reliability: Tolerates up to three host failures with seven or more hosts.
 Failure domains were introduced in v6 of VMware.

-[1] vSan 6.2 new feature, stretched clusters, allows for hosts to be in different pods in the same data center (validation tests are in progress). <!-- Should this in progress mention be removed? -->
+[1] vSan 6.2 new feature, stretched clusters, allows for hosts to be in different pods in the same data center (validation tests are in progress).

 vSAN 5.5 is only available with BYOL (Bring Your Own License).
 It is only supported by VMware if you use an Avago LSI MegaRAID SAS 9361-8i disk controller.